MilenPlamenov/MilenPlamenov/README.md

 ### 👋 Hi, I’m Milen Plamenov from Bulgaria.
-Studying Python in Softuni and C++ in Technical University of Varna.
+Studying Python in Softuni.
 - 👀 I’m interested in Web Development with Python.